 In this art project, you will learn how to to make a step-by-step marker version of George Rodrigue’s Round The Mulberry Bush, 2002.

-George Rodrigue was an American-born artist born in Lousiana.
-In the late 1960’s he painted Lousiana landscapes but is most famous for his Blue Dog paintings from the mid-1990’s.
+George Rodrigue was an American-born artist born in Louisiana.
+In the late 1960’s he painted Louisiana landscapes but is most famous for his Blue Dog paintings from the mid-1990’s.

 Rodrigue’s Blue Dog paintings were originally based on a Cajun legend of le loup-garou, a French Canadian werewolf myth.
 The model for the shape of the dog was Rodrigue’s very own dog named Tiffany.